EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Dependency Inversion enables *Dependency Injection* which produces more flexible code.
 Instead of manually constructing and passing all dependencies through the application, an "Injector" automatically provides instances of those dependencies when they are needed.

-Common approaches to implement Dependency Injection rely on runtime inspection (typically using reflection) and require everything to be created through a Dependency Injection manager (the “Injector”).
+Common approaches to implement Dependency Injection rely on runtime inspection (typically using reflection) and require everything to be created through a Dependency Injection manager (the "Injector").
 This complicates construction and can make it difficult or impossible to express dependencies at compile time.

 If we instead express dependencies through the type system, the compiler can verify that the needed parts are available given a particular path of execution.